CloudSihmar/introduction-to-kubernetes/KubernetesDeploymentStrategies.md

 ![Kubernetes Deployment Blue-Green](./images/grafana-blue-green.png)

 - **Canary**: Release a new version to a subset of users, then proceed to a full rollout.
+If you want to roll out releases to a subset of users or servers using the Deployment, you can create multiple Deployments, one for each release.

 ![Kubernetes Deployment Canary](./images/grafana-canary.png)